TeamHG-Memex/autologin-middleware/README.rst

 There is also an utility ``autologin_middleware.link_looks_like_logout`` for checking if a links looks like a logout link: you can use it in the spider to avoid logout links.
-Logouts are handled by the middleware anyway, but avoiding logout links can be beneficial for two reasons:
+Logouts are handled by the autologin middleware anyway, but avoiding logout links can be beneficial for two reasons:

 - no time is waster retrying requests that were logged out